National Register Listings in

 In recent decades, Pinal County has experienced rapid population growth, driven in part by its proximity to the Phoenix metropolitan area.
 Today, the county boasts a diverse economy, with sectors such as agriculture, manufacturing, retail, and tourism playing a significant role in its development.
 Pinal County continues to embrace its rich past while looking toward a vibrant and promising future.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Pinal County, Arizona.
+This timeline provides a concise overview of the key events in the history of Pinal County, Arizona.

 • 1875: Pinal County is established in the Arizona Territory.